ConnorDonegan/connordonegan.github.io/Research.markdown

 <small> <em> r-spatial.org </em> and <em> Comprehensive R Archive Network </em> (CRAN)
 <br/>

 This post introduces the geostan R package by walking through an example analysis of international data on life expectancy and per capita GDP.
 The software package implements a variety of spatial-statistical models and provides a suite of tools for handling spatial data.
 The post illustrates how to specify and visualize spatial connectivity, fit common spatial regression models, and interpret the output of the Bayesian models.
 You can read the post at <a href="https://r-spatial.org/r/2024/08/02/geostan-introduction.html"> r-spatial.org</a>.
-A summary of package functionality is in the <a href="https://joss.theoj.org/papers/10.21105/joss.04716"> Journal of Open Source Software</a> (2022) and package documentation can be found at <a href="https://connordonegan.github.io/geostan"> https://connordonegan.github.io/geostan</a>.
 <br/>
 <center>
 <img src="/assets/geostan-intro-LE-income-maps.png" style="width:60%">